 Unless otherwise stated, only members of the Society may compete.

-Eligibility of Exhibits – plants: All plants exhibited in the on-line show must be the bona fide property of the exhibitor, growing in a container or in the exhibitor’s own garden - this year, a number of classes have been split into 'in a pot or pan' and 'garden setting' .
-For the 2014 show, they must have been photographed during the period 1 October 2013 to 24 December 2014 (This extended period is to facilitate entries from members in the Southern Hemisphere.)
+Eligibility of Exhibits – plants: All plants exhibited in the on-line show must be the bona fide property of the exhibitor, growing in a container or in the exhibitor’s own garden - last year, a number of classes were split into 'in a pot or pan' and 'garden setting', this seemed popular and will remain in place .
+For the 2015 show, they must have been photographed during the period 1 October 2014 to 24 December 2015 (This extended period is to facilitate entries from members in the Southern Hemisphere.)

 Eligibility of Exhibits – photographs: The photograph used to portray the exhibitor’s entry need not have been taken by the Exhibitor.
 This is not a photographic competition - the skill of cultivation outweighs the skill of the photographer. – the quality of the photograph is not being judged but it should be good enough to do justice to the plant being exhibited.
-It is vitally important that as much of the exhibit is shown as possible, both flower and foliage as appropriate, avoiding close-up shots.
+It is vitally important that as much of the exhibit is shown as possible, both flower and foliage as appropriate, avoiding close-up shots - if only part of a plant, a single flower or an obviously ‘enhanced’ photo is entered, the exhibit will be down-pointed.

 Closing of Entries: Entries will close on Christmas Eve (24 December), in the year of the show at 5.00pm GMT.